Noahgamerrr/CMap/README.md

 ```

 ## Mentioning
 You're free to use my map as you like, extend it, improve its functionality etc..
-If however, you use it in your own project and it goes public, please do mention me somewhere :)
+If however, you use it in your own project and you publish it, please mention me somewhere :\)